italia/spid-cie-oidc-docs/docs/en/entity_statement.rst

 TA Metadata Policy for RP
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The following claims MUST be considered in the *metadata* parameter of type *openid_realying_party* within the policy that the TA establishes for an RP its direct descendant.
+The following claims MUST be considered in the *metadata* parameter of type *openid_realying_party* within the policy that the TA establishes for an RP.

 .. list-table::